UConn

 B2 , 43 , 3

 The above game has a unique equilibrium, which is (A,X).
-That is, in equilibrium, Player 1 plays A and Player 2 plays X. The equilibrium is not (3,3), which are the payoffs the players earn in equilibrium.
+That is, in equilibrium, Player 1 plays A and Player 2 plays X. The equilibrium is not (3,3); those are the payoffs the players earn in equilibrium.
 To see why this distinction is important, note that (B,Y) also yields a payoff of 3 for each player, but is not an equilibrium.
-In fact, strategy Y for player 2 is dominated.
+In fact, strategy Y for Player 2 is dominated.